-- Schedule an appointment for your visit (recommended), or walk-in at a driver license office.
-If you plan to walk-in for your visit you can complete the driver license application in the office, or ahead of time online.
+- Schedule a duplicate driver license appointment to apply for the motorcycle endorsement (coming July 2020.)
+You can complete the driver license application in the office, or ahead of time online.

 - Photo will be taken.

 - Provide two (2) documents of Utah residence address if your address has changed.

 - Pass a 25-question written knowledge motorcycle test.

 - Submit the fee for a renewal or duplicate driver license plus the motorcycle endorsement fee of $18.00.

 Another way to obtain your motorcycle endorsement is to take a Motorcycle Safety Foundation Beginning Rider Course (BRC.)
 Utah has a few schools that teach the beginning rider course (see phone numbers below.)
 Once this course is successfully completed, you will be given a completion card to be taken into a Driver License Office and you will need to follow the same process as above.
 (Only the riding skills test portion will be waived.)

 Once the written knowledge motorcycle test is successfully completed, you will receive a motorcycle learner permit.
 This permit will allow you to operate your car and any size motorcycle.
 When ready, you will need to schedule a motorcycle skills test appointment (coming July 2020) at the same Driver License Office to complete the motorcycle driving skills test (unless you have the ERC or BRC card.)
 You will be permitted to bring your own motorcycle to the office with your permit.
 If you successfully complete the driving skills test you will be finished and in 6-8 weeks you will receive your completed license in the mail.